bashybaranaba/foliohouse/README.md

 - **Web3 Storage**: A service that stores data redundantly across multiple Filecoin miners and the public IPFS network, provides information about where the data is stored and retrieves data by CID.

 ## Usage
-- One can create, upload and preview datasets on the web interface at https://foliohouse-prototype.vercel.app/ (One will be required to commect their metamask wallet on the hyperspace testnet)
+- One can create, upload and preview datasets on the web interface at https://foliohouse-prototype.vercel.app/ (One will be required to connect their metamask wallet on the hyperspace testnet)
 - To access and use datasets on Foliohouse, use the dataset loader to load and interact with datasets in your ML/data science projects

 ### Accessing Foliohouse datasets using the dataset loader